 So, this is almost it!
-After some hard work we now have a great looking business website that is almost ready to go.
+After some hard work we now have a great-looking business website that is almost ready to go.
 There are just three more main areas we need to work on which we’ll get done in this article.
-The blog, the website menu and website footer.
+We will demonstrate how you can use Elementor to create the blog for your business, the website menu and the website footer.

 We’re very close to being able to go live with this site so let’s get cracking with the last remaining tasks.

 A Blog for your Business Website

 For those of you who have never had a business website before you might be thinking ‘Why do I need a blog on my site?’.
 To many, a blog is something more akin to a news website.
 Somewhere where articles are published but that’s it.
 In part, this understanding is correct.
 A blog does revolve around articles that are normally sorted by date format.
 And yes, there are many examples of websites that are just full of articles and nothing else.

 There is nothing however to stop you combining a brochure-style website (one that provides information on products and services) as well as having a blog.
 The benefits of this can be quite significant.
 Many business websites are the main portal through which a business communicates with their customers.
 Odds are fairly high that your business will evolve over time and there will occasionally be news you want to communicate with your customers.
 Rather than having to setup a whole new page on your website each time you wish to do this, a blog offers the perfect spot with which to add updates to your website that will help keep your customers informed.

 In addition, a blog can become a section on your website where you can really demonstrate your expertise in your sector by publishing a range of articles that discuss topics relevant to your audience.
 In our case for our fictional business ‘Press Plumbing’, we’ll use this blog to provide helpful hints and tips to our customers.
 For example, we might choose to write an article about how to shut off the water in your house in the event of an emergency.